Karaka-Management/oms-Tasks/Docs/Help/en/introduction.md

 ## Target Group

 The target groups for this module is everyone who would like to keep track of todos and tasks or share the progress of a task with other people.
-This module is also a often used dependency by other modules.
+This module is also often used as dependency by other modules.

 # Setup

 The module can be installed through the integrated module downloader and installer or by uploading the module into the `Modules/` directory and executing the installation through the module installer.

-The module is depending on the **Editor** module which provides most of the writing features.

 # Features